 - Keep an eye out.
 Monitor your bank and card statements regularly.
 If you’re charged for something you didn’t order, charged more than expected, or see repeat charges, file a dispute as soon as possible with your financial institution.
-It's also a good idea to see if your financial institution has an app, like Old National's ON Guard, that enables you to turn your debit card off if someone is using it to make purchases.
+It's also a good idea to see if your financial institution has a service, like Old National's Card Controls, that enables you to turn your debit card off if someone is using it to make purchases.

 - Limit your losses.
 Use a payment method with limited liability regarding fraud or theft.
 Avoid paying with ACH, wire and gift cards, because these methods are like giving cash and reduce the ability to recover stolen funds.

 By now you probably have heard of phishing, but you may not be aware of pharming.
 Pharming is the practice of directing a user to a bogus website that appears to be a legitimate one.
 Scammers will guide a target unknowingly to pharming sites after they fall victim to phishing and/or malware campaigns.
 These sites can capture a user’s login information, security codes, PINs and other personal information.
 Consider the following advice to help protect your personal information:

 - Be skeptical.
 If something doesn’t look or feel quite right, be suspicious.
 It may be as simple as a layout looking off, misspelled words, a minor URL difference, or something as intrusive as a site asking for sensitive information you’ve never had to provide before.